fuzzylabs/matcha/README.md

 </p>

 <h3 align="center">
-    <p>A tool for provisioning an MLOps environment in 20 minutes</p>
+    <p>A tool for provisioning an MLOps environment on Azure in 20 minutes</p>
 </h3>

-&#127861; `matcha` is the open source tool for provisioning MLOps environments to the cloud.
+&#127861; `matcha` is the open source tool for provisioning MLOps environments to Azure

 With a single command and using sensible defaults, Data Scientists and ML practitioners are provided with the following capabilities: